BigSoftVideo/DOTE/install.md

 Contact us if you are interested in using _DOTE_ on this platform.
 Note that only one instance of _DOTE_ is allowed to run at the same time.

-- Choose the correct and latest version for your operating system from our [_DOTE_ Webshop](https://dote.sfx.aau.dk/downloads) or you can browse archived [releases](https://github.com/BigSoftVideo/DOTE/releases) on our public _DOTE_ GitHib repository.
+Choose the correct and latest version for your operating system from our [_DOTE_ Webshop](https://dote.sfx.aau.dk/downloads) or you can browse archived [releases](https://github.com/BigSoftVideo/DOTE/releases) on our public _DOTE_ GitHib repository.

 - **Windows**
     - To install the Windows version, `double click` on the `EXE` file.
     - If you get a Windows warning message, then click the `More info` link, and choose `RUN ANYWAY`.
     - _DOTE_ will start after the install is complete.
     - The _DOTE_ icon should also appear on your desktop.
     In future, just `double click` the icon and _DOTE_ will start.

 [![Windows warning](images/install/Win-defender.png)](images/install/Win-defender.png)

 [![Windows run anyway](images/install/Win-defender-run.png)](images/install/Win-defender-run.png)

 - **macOS**
     - For macOS, double click on the _DOTE_ icon (`DMG`).
     - Drag and drop the unpacked `DOTE` app into your `Applications` folder and `double click` to run.
     - NOTE: your macOS system settings may be set to restrict installations.
-        - In that case, open `System Preferences`, select `Security & Privacy`, select `General` tab, and select and approve `Allow apps downloaded from`/`App Store and identified developers`.
+    - In that case, open `System Preferences`, select `Security & Privacy`, select `General` tab, and select and approve `Allow apps downloaded from`App Store and identified developers`.
     You may need to _unlock_ your settings to make these changes.

 [![macOS install](images/install/dmg.png)](images/install/dmg.png)